There are several ways to avoid or reduce your risk of sexually transmitted infections.

 - Consider male circumcision.
-There's evidence that male circumcision can help reduce a man's risk of acquiring HIV from an infected woman (heterosexual transmission) by 50 to 60 percent.
+There's evidence that male circumcision can help reduce a man's risk of acquiring HIV from an infected woman (heterosexual transmission) by as much as 60 percent.
 Male circumcision may also help prevent transmission of genital HPV and genital herpes.

 Consider the drug Truvada.
 In July 2012, the Food and Drug Administration approved the use of the combination drug emtricitabine-tenofovir (Truvada) to reduce the risk of sexually transmitted HIV infection in those who are at high risk.
 Truvada is also used as an HIV treatment along with other medications.

-When used to help prevent HIV infection, Truvada is only appropriate if your doctor is certain you don't already have an HIV infection.
+When used to help prevent HIV infection, Truvada is only appropriate if your doctor is certain you don't already have HIV infection.
 Your doctor should also test for hepatitis B infection.
+If you don't have hepatitis B, your doctor may recommend the hepatitis B vaccine if you haven't had it yet.
 If you have hepatitis B, your doctor should test your kidney function before prescribing Truvada.